myTerminal/project-euler-solutions-legacy/README.md

 [![peer Dependency Status](https://david-dm.org/myTerminal/project-euler-solutions/peer-status.svg)](https://david-dm.org/myTerminal/project-euler-solutions#info=peerDependencies)
 [![License: CC BY-NC-SA 4.0](https://licensebuttons.net/l/by-nc-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-sa/4.0)

-Solutions to the [Project Euler](https://projecteuler.net/progress=myTerminal) problems I have solved yet
+Solutions to the [Project Euler](https://projecteuler.net/progress=myTerminal) problems I have solved yet **[Deprecated]**

-> This project does not align with my coding style anymore
+> This is my oldest project on GitHub I created to store my solutions during my early years with JavaScript, GitHub, and even Git, and hence does not even remotely depict my coding style.
+It is one of my least maintained projects and that is on purpose to preserve it as a memory.
+As a successor to it and in order to practice other programming languages, I created [project-euler-solutions](https://github.com/myTerminal/project-euler-solutions), which I have planned to take forward.

 ## How to run a solution: